 No matter what kind of data your applications use, whether JSON or something else, you can take advantage of all Oracle Database features.
 This is true regardless of the kind of Oracle Autonomous Database you use.

 JSON data is stored natively in the database.
-In a SODA collection on an Autonomous Database it is stored in Oracle's native binary format, OSON.
+In a SODA collection on an Autonomous Database JSON data is stored in Oracle's native binary format, OSON.